 The District's net position includes investment in capital assets (e.g., land, buildings, machinery, and equipment), less any related debt used to acquire those assets that is still outstanding.
 These capital assets were used to benefit the students of Bellalago Charter Academy; consequently, these assets are not available for future spending.
 Although the District's investment in capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquate these liabilities.
 The restricted net position represents resources that are subject to external restrictions on how they may be used.
-The remaining net used.
+The remaining net position represents resources that are not subject to external restrictions on how they may be used.